Best-ways-to-digitize-photos-feature

 You should also take some time to check out the color and grayscale scanning settings.
 You should scan your black-and-white images using a grayscale setting because the color scanner might pick up unwanted colors like yellowing or a stain on the photograph.

-Sepia-tone photographs should always be scanned in color to pick up those vintage tones.
+Sepia-tone photographs should always be scanned in color to capture the vintage tones.

-Batch scanning is a great way to process tons of old pictures quickly.
+Batch scanning is a great way to quickly process tons of old photos.
 You just needed to crop out each picture later in editing and save it as its own separate file.

 2. Use a Digital Camera to Digitize Your Photos